-In 2022, the District served an average of 93,485 retail customers.
+In 2023, the District served an average of 93,830 retail customers.
 The District's retail service territory includes 77 municipal-owned distribution systems operated by the District within the state of Nebraska for the municipality pursuant to a Professional Retail Operations Agreement ("PRO Agreement") and two retail communities in South Dakota.
+The Village of Paxton, Nebraska entered into a PRO Agreement effective March 1, 2024, which brings the number of PRO Agreements to 80.
 Details of the District's PRO Agreements are included in Note 12.C., Retail Agreements and Wholesale Power Contracts, in the Notes to Financial Statements.